-Play with contrasting textures.
+2. Play with contrasting textures.
 “I love mixing textures on a table—it add richness and depth,” she says.
 “Here, the rustic chargers are a nod to the Easter nests and more natural textures that echo the basket weave on the plates.”

-Display decorated eggs.
-Rebecca’s tip: “Set them in a beautiful big bowl on the table, or nestle them in a nest at each place setting.”
+6. Display decorated eggs.
+Rebecca’s tip: “Set them in a beautiful big bowl at the table.
+You can also nestle them in a nest at each place setting.”

-Pick cheerful, unfussy flowers.
+7. Pick cheerful, unfussy flowers.
 “Small daisies are lovely for Easter entertaining,” says Rebecca.
 “Ranuculus are a beautiful spring flower—they come in white an colors—and wildflowers feel informal and sweet.”
 She recommends placing them in a big white pitcher or in mason jars scattered around the table.